 Ask about Fried Frank in the legal industry and you’ll almost certainly hear about the firm’s powerhouse Real Estate department—but ask Fried Frank associates about the firm, and you’ll absolutely hear about the firm’s exceptional culture.
 Despite its solidly high BigLaw ranking and formidable presence, associates praise the “small firm” environment that still comes with BigLaw perks.
 The firm prioritizes maintaining that culture in its hiring process, which goes beyond the T14 schools for the right candidates (although grades, journal experience, and work experience still weigh heavily).
 Associates say that kindness is the name of the game at Fried Frank, from junior associates all the way to the partner level.
 Associate development is cultivated and nurtured through both formal ...

 Fried Frank has had near unrivaled financial success within the legal profession over the past half-decade.
 Our highly commercial and collaborative approach has helped garner a prestigious client base of major corporations, investment funds, and financial institutions that consistently seek our attorneys’ advice on their most complex and s...

 Fried, Frank, Harris, Shriver & Jacobson LLP advises many of the world’s leading corporations, investment funds, and financial institutions on their critical legal needs and business opportunities.
-Fried Frank is an international legal power that excels in corporate, litigation, real estate, and tax work by its approximately 500 lawyers in North America and Europe.
+With approximately 650 lawyers in North America, the U.K., and Europe, the firm excels in corporate, litigation, real estate, and tax work.

 An Impressive Crew